New galleries and displays now open at Weston Park Museum

 In autumn 2016 we unveiled the final phase of a year-long programme of improvements making Sheffield’s much-loved museum even better.

-The new galleries and displays at Weston Park allow us to share more of the city’s collection more often.
-Spanning archaeology, natural science, social history and art, the new additions invite visitors to dig deeper into Sheffield’s story over the past 50,000 years.
-The new developments are accompanied by a brand new series of talks, workshops and events for adults - find out more here
+The introduction of the new galleries and displays at Weston Park has allowed us to share more of the city’s collection more often.
+Spanning archaeology, natural science, social history and art, the recent additions invite visitors to dig deeper into Sheffield’s story over the past 50,000 years.
+The improvements to the museum have been accompanied by a series of talks, workshops and events for our adult visitors - find out more here

-The new galleries and displays have been made possible thanks to a major grant from the Heritage Lottery Fund, support from a range of trusts and foundations, and the incredible generosity of our visitors.
+The improvements to the galleries and displays were made possible thanks to a major grant from the Heritage Lottery Fund, support from a range of trusts and foundations, and the incredible generosity of our visitors.

-Immerse yourself in a brand new art gallery for the museum packed with local scenes and views of the city from the past 250 years.
+Immerse yourself in the museum's art gallery, packed with local scenes and views of the city from the past 250 years.
 Enjoy paintings by Stanley Royle, John Hoyland and Pete McKee, visitor favourites including John Singer Sargent’s The Misses Vickers, and contribute your own images of the city to the new display.

-Explore a series of new displays alongside Spike the Woolly Rhino and co. focusing on extinction, local wildlife and geology, all drawn from the city’s Natural Science collection.
-See wildlife in its natural habitat with new nature cam video feeds and pit athletes against animals in Beat the Beasts, our brand new digital interactive game.
+Spike the Woolly Rhino and co. have been joined by displays focusing on extinction, local wildlife, geology and more, all drawn from the city’s Natural Science collection.
+See wildlife in its natural habitat with our nature cam video feeds and pit athletes against animals in Beat the Beasts, our digital interactive game.

-Unearth the remarkable stories behind the stars of the city’s collection in our new archaeology gallery, from hidden Roman treasure to fearsome Anglo-Saxon weapons.
-Imagine life in the Iron Age in our replica roundhouse and find out more about the discoveries made in the region through a new series of films.
+From hidden Roman treasure to fearsome Anglo-Saxon weapons, unearth the remarkable stories behind the stars of the city’s collection in our archaeology gallery.
+Imagine life in the Iron Age in our replica roundhouse and find out more about the discoveries made in the region through our series of films.

-Discover Sheffield’s sporting stories from the 1700s to the present day and find out more about shopping in the city in new displays joining existing favourites Burton’s Butcher’s shop, the Park Hill kitchen and the Victorian yard.
-Our timeline cases look at Sheffield through the ages while visitors can turn back the clock themselves with a new digital map interactive.
+Discover Sheffield’s sporting stories from the 1700s to the present day and find out more about shopping in the city in displays joining existing favourites Burton’s Butcher’s shop, the Park Hill kitchen and the Victorian yard.
+Our timeline cases look at Sheffield through the ages while visitors can turn back the clock themselves with our digital map interactive.